 Here are some suggestions to help you formulate questions:

 - Summarize your request.
 Determine whether your question is unique to your industry or more general.
 Is it related to crisis management?
-Specific to COVID-19?
+Tied to something everyone else is going through, too — like COVID-19 and the recovery?
 Categorizing your question can help you find the right advice.

 - Prioritize.
 If you have multiple questions, try to prioritize them.
 You might focus on the most expensive challenge first or the most time-sensitive one.

 Talking to your inner circle may not provide enough guidance.
 And knowing who to ask for specialized advice can be difficult.
 Start by looking for other business owners whose guidance you trust, including owners outside of your field.

 For example, a dentist could get valuable advice about rescheduling appointments from a chiropractor.
 You might also get great advice from specialists or executives that aren’t business owners themselves.